yasserlamsaougar/datafier/README.md

 So far three generator types exist [faker,regex,enum]

-`"building": "faker.building"` will generate a random building number `"row_id": "regex.id_cloe"` will generate a random id based on hard-coded regex `"x_niveau": "enum.account_level"` will generate a random level based on a hard coded list of value
+`"building": "faker.building"` will generate a random building number `"row_id": "regex.id_cloe"` will generate a random id based on regex located in the regex configuration file `"x_niveau": "enum.account_level"` will generate a random level based on a list of value located in the enum configuration file

 A group is a collection of simple objects and in the future other groups that can be connected together via the overrides property.
 In this example we're saying that the row_id property of address should be the same as par_addr_id of the account.